Complete Guide: Installing Manjaro with Secure Boot Enabled

 Locating your device

 Through the rest of this guide – I will be using a device path of /dev/sdy – replace with your actual device.
-You can verify which device you are using by removing all USB flash devices.
+You can verify which device you use by removing all USB flash devices.
 Insert the device you want to use and list your devices.
-You can recognize the removable device by the number 1 in the RM column.
+You can recognize the removable device by 1 in the RM column.

 Prepare the device